 On Friday, March 16, the Student Run LA team went to the LA Expo Center to receive our SRLA bag and shirt.
 We were there for about two hours and had gotten lots of free stuff like sunglasses, water bottles, hats, and of course free samples of different snacks and drinks.

 Then, I passed the finish line.
-My legs were so tired I was barely able to walk, but was so proud of myself .
+My legs were so tired I was barely able to walk, but I was proud of myself .

 The marathon is a big milestone to hit, many people may say that all we run for is a medal, but I run for the satisfaction and accomplishment of doing what many people think is hard to do.
 I inspire everyone to try SRLA and complete the Los Angeles marathon.
 When I did it in 8th grade I told myself I would never do it again, but now I can not wait to do it again next year.